 At the CES, Kia demonstrated its autonomous and eco/electric technologies, along with several revealings of its future plans that are enormously impactful in the concerned industry.
-In other words, the South Korean automobile maker is well on course to revolutionize mobility in the next dozen of years.
+In other words, the South Korean automobile maker will revolutionize mobility in the next dozen years.

 The company’s future plans include:

 - car sharing service for European markets in 2018,

 - Brand new fuel-cell electric vehicles are due for launch in 2020,

 - Level 4 autonomous vehicles across smart cities in 2021,